A Real Pain in the Neck

 Initial treatments can include over-the-counter pain relievers, hot or cold compresses, and an adjustment in activities.
 Increasing certain types of exercise, like aerobic activities, specific stretches and other forms of exercise recommended by your doctor can help in a couple of ways—by improving overall flexibility, which can create space in the spinal canal and helping with weight loss, which will take pressure off the back.
 If you are overweight and are experiencing symptoms of spinal stenosis, weight loss alone can provide much relief and is a great place to start.
 It is important to not participate in any exercise program without talking with your NS2 physician.
 Physical therapy may also be recommended to help you learn some movements to improve your condition without exacerbating symptoms.
 NS2 has an in-house physical therapy department for both your convenience and to allow your doctor and physical therapist to communicate as a team in your treatment.

-If symptoms persist, your doctor will discuss other pain management techniques with you.
+If symptoms persist, your doctor will discuss with you other techniques for managing your pain.
 When the stenosis is significant, it can require surgery.
 Sometimes a decompression procedure is enough, which is a minimally-invasive procedure, done without anesthesia, where portions of the thickened ligaments are removed to provide more space in the spinal canal.
 More serious surgery may be necessary for patients with cervical spinal stenosis or whose symptoms haven’t responded to other treatments.

 If you are experiencing pain in the back or neck and wondering if you are suffering from spinal stenosis, make an appointment with NewSouth NeuroSpine today.
-We can help by assessing your symptoms, providing a diagnosis, and developing a treatment plan, including pain management, physical therapy, and surgery if necessary.
+We can help by assessing your symptoms, providing a diagnosis, and developing a treatment plan, including spinal intervention, physical therapy, and surgery if necessary.